biobakery/fugassem/readme.md

 * This file details the prediction of each protein family per each function per taxon.
 * The predictions for each protein family using one type of evidence data to build the ML classifer.

+**3. Prediction file for each taxon**

+* Predictions of each taxon
+	* FUGAsseM predicts functions based on input evidence data.
+	* The finalized prediction results using integrated evidence per taxon are in the file: `$OUTPUT_DIR/main/$TAXONNAME/prediction/finalized/$BASENAME.$TAXONNAME.finalized_ML.prediction.tsv`.
+	* The prediction results by using individual evidence per taxon are in the file: `$OUTPUT_DIR/$TAXONNAME/prediction/$EVIDENCE_TYPE/$BASENAME.$TAXONNAME.$EVIDENCE_TYPE_ML.prediction.tsv` (where `$EVIDENCE_TYPE` = the basename of each evidence).

-**2. Intermediate output files**
+**4. Intermediate output files**

 * Preprocessing features of each taxon
 	* FUGAsseM preprocesses input evidence data and prepare feature tables for machine learning per taxon.
 Each type of features will be used to build a ML classifier.
 	* All intermediate results are in the folder per taxon: `$OUTPUT_DIR/main/$TAXONNAME/preprocessing/`.
-* Predictions of each taxon
-	* FUGAsseM predicts functions based on input evidence data.
-	* The finalized prediction results using integrated evidence per taxon are in the file: `$OUTPUT_DIR/main/$TAXONNAME/prediction/finalized/$BASENAME.$TAXONNAME.finalized_ML.prediction.tsv`.
-	* The prediction results by using individual evidence per taxon are in the file: `$OUTPUT_DIR/$TAXONNAME/prediction/$EVIDENCE_TYPE/$BASENAME.$TAXONNAME.$EVIDENCE_TYPE_ML.prediction.tsv` (where `$EVIDENCE_TYPE` = the basename of each evidence).

 ## Guides to FUGAsseM Utilities